-So you’ve picked up a compact composting kit and are ready to start recycling your food scraps into nutrient-rich compost – the next step is to start a garden!
+For all those city dwellers who have been dreaming about luscious summer gardens to come during the long winter, it’s time to start your own urban garden!
 For those with budding green thumbs, urban gardening can be an intimidating prospect.
-To clarify a sometimes-mysterious process, we’ve put together a very brief how-to guide on starting a flourishing container garden replete with herbs, veggies, and flowers.
+To clarify the sometimes-mysterious process, we’ve put together a very brief how-to guide on starting a flourishing container garden replete with herbs, veggies, and flowers so that you can get a jump start on spring gardening.

 What you’ll need: Container(s), Seeds, Potting soil